ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MODULE_INVENTORY.md

 **Class**: `OmipedialDeflagrator`
 **Role**: Scouts and amplifies sparse anomalies ("defects") to enable jumps across manifold holes.

-Implements two operations. `scout_defects()` computes `ΔD_i = |actual_flux − predicted_flux| × amplification` — rewarding rare, unexpected deviations rather than penalizing them (a "good bug" signal). `omipedial_jump()` uses a threshold on the ley-line potential field to trigger a discrete jump across a topological gap where adjacency is sparse but resonance potential is high.
+Implements two operations. `scout_defects()` computes `D_i = |actual_flux  predicted_flux|  amplification`  rewarding rare, unexpected deviations rather than penalizing them (a "good bug" signal). `omipedial_jump()` uses a threshold on the ley-line potential field to trigger a discrete jump across a topological gap where adjacency is sparse but resonance potential is high.
 Tracks cumulative defect density as a buffer.
 Corresponds to NOMENCLATURE term "Omipedial Interstitiality."

 ---